yannicklansink/Dev-info-support-.net/Blok 6/SECDEV.md

 a **side-channel attack** is any attack based on extra information that can be gathered because of the fundamental way a [computer protocol](https://en.wikipedia.org/wiki/Computer_protocol "Computer protocol") or [algorithm](https://en.wikipedia.org/wiki/Algorithm "Algorithm") is [implemented](https://en.wikipedia.org/wiki/Implementation#Computer_science "Implementation"), rather than flaws in the design of the protocol or algorithm itself

+LOCK: A listed custom HTTP verb (RFC 26016, section 9) TRACE and CONNECT are standard HTTP methods defined in the RFC.
+DELETE is also a standard method used to remove resources.